-Another 1966 SMS half dollar variety is this piece, which shows doubling in the words “IN GOD WE TRUST” and across much of Kennedy’s profile.
+Another 1966 SMS half dollar variety is this piece from the Philadelphia Mint, which shows doubling in the words “IN GOD WE TRUST” and across much of Kennedy’s profile.

 The last of the original-period 40% silver Kennedy half dollars.
 This piece was issued only in uncirculated sets.
 It is among the scarcest of the regular-issue, circulation-era strikes.
-Only 2,150,000 were produced.
+Only 2,150,000 were produced at the Denver Mint.

 1972-D No FG